 The death of Jonathan Taylor has been yet another major loss to the Australian dance community.
 Dancer, choreographer, artistic director and former Dean of Dance at the Victorian College of the Arts, Jonathan was known for his many artistic accomplishments but also for his vision of dance as a universal art with relevance for everyone.
 His warm hail fellow well met embracing of humanity, sense of humour and sheer pluck will be sadly missed.

 Originally from England, Taylor first came to Australia in 1975 at the invitation of leading Borovansky Ballet alumni Laurel Martyn (1916–2013) and Garth Welch to stage one of his works, Listen to the Music, and create a new one for Ballet Victoria.
 Martyn, Edouard Borovansky’s company’s first ballerina, left the company in the mid-1940s and went on to direct the (Victorian) Ballet Guild, which became Ballet Victoria in the late 1960s.
 Welch joined the Borovansky Ballet in the mid-1950s.
-Having risen through the company’s ranks, he became one of the four Australian founding principals—all of them ex-Borovansky— of The Australian Ballet when it was formed in 1962.
+Having risen through the company’s ranks, he became one of the three Australian founding principals—all of them ex-Borovansky— of The Australian Ballet when it was formed in 1962.
 In 1975, Garth Welch was artistic director of Ballet Victoria.

 Inviting Jonathan Taylor to choreograph a work was an inspired move because it resulted in the creation of Star’s End, an important artistic and popular success.
 In fact, Taylor so impressed that when Adelaide’s Australian Dance Theatre was re-formed in 1976, the board invited him to direct it.